syncfusion-content/winui-docs/winui/Funnel-Chart/Appearance.md

 # Appearance in WinUI Funnel Chart (SfFunnelChart)

-[SfFunnelChart]() support various customizing and styling options that allows you to enrich the application.
+The appearance of [SfFunnelChart]() can be customize by using the predefined palettes, custome palettes and gradient that allows to enrich the application.

 ## Palettes

-[SfFunnelChart]() provides options to apply different kinds of themes or palettes to your chart.
-You can define Palette either for the entire chart or for an individual series.
+[SfFunnelChart]() provides options to apply different kinds of palettes.
 We have some predefined palette such as

 * Metro
 * AutumnBrights